Your complete guide to purchase and purchase order management

 Using demand planning, look into historical business insights (purchases and sales) and current trends and predictions to try and estimate your future material requirements.

-Doing this will not only help you better understand how much or little you need to buy, but it will give you an insight into the monthly costs of purchases and identify the best supplier for each item.
-All of which will give you data to provide even more value for your customers by making better business decisions.
+Doing this will not only help you better understand how much or little you need to buy, but it will also give you an insight into the monthly costs of purchases and identify the best supplier for each item.
+All of this data will give you ideas on how to provide even more value for your customers and make better business decisions.

 Research your budget